genshin-base/main-site/data/translated/builds/en.md

 At **\[R5\],** this weapon can perform similar to **Staff of Homa.**

 [Deathmatch](#weapon:deathmatch)<br>
-Rosaria gets alot of Crit rate from **Blizzard Strayer (4) and Cryo Resonance.** As a result, this weapon falls off in value as you will tend to **overcap above 100% Crit rate.** If Rosaria is being used without the Blizzard Strayer (4) set, then this weapon can perform better compared to other options.
+Rosaria gets a lot of Crit rate from **Blizzard Strayer (4) and Cryo Resonance.** As a result, this weapon falls off in value as you will tend to **overcap above 100% Crit rate.** If Rosaria is being used without the Blizzard Strayer (4) set, then this weapon can perform better compared to other options.

 **Regarding Talent Priority**